Catalan Atlas: Chagatai Khanate

-Cathay (China)
+Cathay (Yuan Mongol Empire)

 Flag over the city is camull (Khamil) in Xinjiang.

 Flag of Cathay in the Catalan Atlas (Label: "The city of Carnan.
 Here ends Catay").

 Empire of the Great Khan (Catayo) according to the Catalan Atlas (rotated 180°).
 The flag with three red crescent moons appears on all the territory.

-The cities of Cathay, at that time the Empire of the Great Khan (Yuan China), are shown raising a flag with three red crescent moons.
+The cities of Cathay, at that time the Empire of the Great Khan of the Mongols (Yuan dynasty), are shown raising a flag with three red crescent moons.
 The flag is seen all over eastern Asian cities in the Catalan Atlas.

-Kubilai Khan appears enthroned and wearing a green coat, with the following caption:
+Kublai Khan appears enthroned and wearing a green coat, with the following caption:

 The most powerful prince of the Tartars is named Holubeim [Kubilay Khan], that means Great Khan.
 This emperor is richer than any other emperor in the world.
 This emperor is protected by twelve thousand horsemen with their four captains that stay at the court three months of the year.